Dojun-nlp/python_basic/README.md

 # python_basic
-These are codes provided by 위키북스. <br/>
+These are example codes for an exercise provided by Wikibooks. <br/>
 https://wikibook.co.kr/python-for-data-analysis/

 ## Chapter_03_Calculator